scottdaanoy/scottdaanoy/README.md

 - 🤖 Built the **first agentic AI system** at Certas Energy, automating complex workflows
 - 🎾🏀🏐🏂 Outside of work, I enjoy **tennis, basketball, volleyball, and snowboarding**
 - 🧩 Always exploring **AI, ML, and new ways to automate workflows**

+---

+### 💬 Let’s Connect
+Feel free to **reach out or collaborate** on projects related to AI, BI, or data analytics! 🚀